Margaret Nicholson: Legacy

 George enjoyed a boost in popularity after the attack, and received congratulatory messages from all over the kingdom.
 His calm forbearance and progressive attitude to the insane were praised.
 He wrote that after "the interposition of Providence in the late attempt on my life by a poor insane woman" he "had every reason to be satisfied with the impression it has awakened in this country".
 Nevertheless, as a result of the attack, the security surrounding the King was increased from 4 guards to 11.

 Popular depictions of Nicholson ranged from mad old spinster to romanticised heroine.
 In 1810, Percy Bysshe Shelley and Thomas Jefferson Hogg wrote and published a slim volume of burlesque poetry named after her, Posthumous Fragments of Margaret Nicholson.
 Rather than use their own names, the book pretended to be poems of Nicholson's own composition "edited by her nephew, John FitzVictor" and published after her death.
 In fact, she was still alive and living in Bethlem Hospital.

 Nicholson's incarceration in Bethlem Hospital was extrajudicial, and George's political opponents depicted it as the act of a tyrant bypassing the rule of law.
 It was also opposed by hard-line conservatives, who thought it overly generous.
 However, on the whole it was seen as an act of humane kindness on George's part because a trial for treason was substituted with a hospital placement.
+Despite this fact, her condition was largely ignored by the government, media, and public in the aftermath of her committal, and she is thought to have been abandoned by the state to advance political interests.
 In succeeding years, the introduction of "not guilty by reason of insanity", the Criminal Lunatics Act 1800, and the trial of another insane assailant, James Hadfield, formalised the treatment in Britain of insane persons accused of crimes.

 Her attack on George III is depicted in the film The Madness of King George, where she was played by Janine Duvitski.